EducationMoney.com Homepage

 ELIGIBILITY REQUIREMENTS:

-Applicant Eligibility: Subpart A: State educational agencies; local educational agencies; institutions of higher education; museums and other cultural institutions; other public/private agencies, institutions, and organizations.
-Subpart B: local educational agencies; all entities listed under Subpart A; nonprofit institutions of higher education, arts, literary, cultural organizations; private for-profit entities and organizations.
+Applicant Eligibility: State educational agencies; local educational agencies; institutions of higher education; museums and other cultural institutions; and any other public or private agencies, institutions, or organizations.

-Beneficiary Eligibility: Arts educators/administrators, pre-service and inservice programs for teachers.
+Beneficiary Eligibility: Arts educators and administrators, preservice and inservice programs for teachers.

 back to top